LearnDash has ample functionality packed into the core, and several extensions to add more features (we’ve built quite a few too!)

 - Closed: if the course is closed (and cannot be accessed).
 Selecting this option will reveal a Custom Button URL option, which has to be used to enter a purchase link for course access.

-- Free: if the course is free, but only those students who opt for it, will be enrolled to it.
+- Free: if the course is free, but only those students who opt for it, will be enrolled in it.

 - Buy Now: to set a price for the course, which can be purchased.
 This purchase can be made by the default payment option in LearnDash (PayPal).